Sambucus canadensis, American Elderberry, Shrub, Gallon Pot

 Attracts birds, small mammals, woodpeckers.
 When the plant’s stems break or are bored into by insects, they provide nesting sites for small and medium-sized native bees.

-The forth photo was taken at DA, October 2022.
+The fourth photo was taken at DA, October 2022.
 Hummingbird on an Elderberry.
 Birds love trees of all sizes.

 Sambucus canadensis, American Elderberry, Shrub, Gallon pot, 3-6’ tall